Uterine cancer in Australia

 In 2014, the age-standardised mortality rate was 3.4 deaths per 100,000 females.
 In 2017, it is estimated that the age-standardised mortality rate will be 2.8 deaths per 100,000 females.
 The mortality rate for uterine cancer will generally increase with age, particularly from age group 60–64 and older.

-In 2017, it is estimated that the risk of a female dying from uterine cancer by her 85th birthday will be 1 in 259.
+In 2017, it was estimated that the risk of a female dying from uterine cancer by her 85th birthday will be 1 in 259.

 The number of deaths from uterine cancer increased from 223 in 1968 to 494 in 2014.
 Over the same period, the age-standardised mortality rate decreased from 4.7 deaths per 100,000 females in 1968 to 3.4 deaths per 100,000 females in 2014.